 ~ using a pleasing tone of voice

-Nurturing touch is also important.
-It is imperative for infants, who require frequent holding by a loving adult for healthy development.
-But, for all children, touch communicates care and concern and deepens the sense of engagement.
-It includes not only physical affection, but also sitting close to the child, touching during greetings and even just a gentle brush in passing.
+Also, nurturing touch is an important component of warmth.
+It's absolutely imperative for infants, who require frequent holding by a loving, emotionally sound, adult for healthy development.
+But, for all children, touch communicates care and concern and deepens the sense of engagement and intimacy.
+Nurturing touch isn't only physical affection; it's also sitting close to the child, touching during greetings and play, and even a gentle brush in passing.

-It is worth noting that children generally do not receive this level of touch in daycare, and this is one good reason to choose a nanny or au pair over a daycare setting for your child.
+One issue with daycare is the absence of nurturing touch.
+This is a good reason to choose a nanny or au pair over a daycare setting for your child.

-Please read the next post to learn why your nanny’s joint attention with your child is so important to his/her social-emotional development.
+Check out next post to learn why your nanny’s joint attention is equally important for your child's social-emotional development.

 Based on research by: